CMU-CREATE-Lab/deep-smoke-machine/README.md

 # deep-smoke-machine
 Deep learning models and dataset for recognizing industrial smoke emissions.
 The videos are from the [smoke labeling tool](https://github.com/CMU-CREATE-Lab/video-labeling-tool).
 The code in this repository assumes that Ubuntu 18.04 server is installed.
+We will post our technical report here.

 ### Table of Content
 - [Install Nvidia drivers, cuda, and cuDNN](#install-nvidia)